Entername1983/Starter/README.md

 ### Dependency injection

-Using the following pattern for fully typed depency injection
+Using the following pattern for fully typed depency injection.

 ```python
 @lru_cache